 The iF Foundation’s Technical Center, located in Coronel, is fully functional and the hub of activity for this rural farming community in northern Haiti.
 The Center serves as the base for the organization’s operations and the center of all collaboration.
 The work being accomplished is having a direct impact on local farmers through economic development and vital research.
-Current economic programming includes a newly implemented farm credit program, a field extension program (iF has two agronomists and four agricultural technicians on staff), a nursery which is producing high value fruit trees and sigatoka-resistant plantains, a compost facility specializing in hot compost and vermiculture, an operational lab to study soil macronutrients, plant nematodes and aflatoxins, and on-going technical training for the farmer beneficiaries.
+Current economic programming includes a newly implemented farm credit program, a field extension program (iF has two agronomists and four agricultural technicians on staff), a nursery which is producing high value fruit trees and sigatoka-resistant plantains, a compost facility specializing in hot compost and vermiculture, an operational lab to study soil macronutrients, seed germination and aflatoxins, and on-going technical training for the farmer beneficiaries.

 Zhoucen Feng, has been interning with the iF Foundation since October 2013.
 She brings a wealth of knowledge and skill to her work in the field including a passion for making a difference.
 Zhoucen is a Chinese national with a Master’s degree in sustainable agriculture from Cornell.
 She had a concentration in SRI rice cultivation as part of her graduate work.
 From October 2013 to December 2013, Zhoucen collected and analyzed harvest data from the first SRI pilot plots and trained iF Foundation technicians on the correct data collection methodology.
 She also designed and tested a new type of mobile device (cell phone and tablet) based data collection model.